schulle4u/yellow-plugin-skipto/README.md

 This plugin uses [SkipTo.js v2.0.0](https://paypal.github.io/skipto/) by PayPal Accessibility Team and University of Illinois.
 It's licensed under BSD.

-## How to configure Skipto?
+## How to configure the Skipto plugin

-The following options are available:
+The following settings can be configured in file `system/config/config.ini`:

 `skiptoHeadings` = which heading elements to show in the menu (h1, h2, h3, h4...)
 `skiptoLandmarks` = ARIA landmarks (e.g. banner, navigation, main and search)